 In loose terms, a public liability claim describes the legal process of recovering monetary compensation for injury or loss resulting from a business or individuals negligent act (commission) or failure to act (omission).
 Public liability in Melbourne and Victoria fall under the Wrongs Act of 1958.

 Common types of public liability in NSW

-Common types of cases handled by our public liability lawyers in Melbourne include slips and trips, sexual abuse, food poisoning, physical assaults, dog bites and injuries resulting from accidents in any of the following places including but not excluding:
+Common types of cases handled by our public liability lawyers in Melbourne include faulty and defective products, slips and trips, sexual abuse, food poisoning, physical assaults, dog bites and injuries resulting from accidents in any of the following places including but not excluding: